nitrictech/docs/docs/guides/deploy.md

 If your project requires variables, they can be added in project settings.

-> Changes to variables will require a redeploy, which can be triggered from the projects home.
+> Changes to variables will require a redeploy, which can be triggered from the project's home.

 <img alt="...." src="../../assets/img/guides/deploy/new-environment-variable.png" height="337.5" />